 Saying you should do something or that you need to use devices that are not always present seems like pedestrians are walking around freely among vehicles just waiting to be hit.

-Is There a Time Limit for Filing a Pedestrian Accident Claim?
+Is There a Time Limit for Filing an Alabama Pedestrian Accident Claim?

 One crucial aspect to keep in mind when it comes to car accident law is the statute of limitations.
 You can view this statute like a time limit given for a plaintiff to step forward.